karatelabs/karate/README.md

 **Parallel Execution** | **No**.
 There are some challenges (especially with reporting) and you can find various discussions and third-party projects on the web that attempt to close this gap: [1](https://github.com/cucumber/cucumber-jvm/issues/630) [2](https://opencredo.com/test-automation-concepts-parallel-test-execution/) [3](http://stackoverflow.com/questions/41034116/how-to-execute-cucumber-feature-file-parallel) [4](https://github.com/DisneyStudios/cucumber-slices-maven-plugin) [5](https://github.com/temyers/cucumber-jvm-parallel-plugin) [6](https://github.com/trivago/cucable-plugin) [7](https://github.com/eu-evops/cucumber-runner-maven-plugin) [8](https://automationrhapsody.com/running-cucumber-tests-in-parallel/) | :white_check_mark: [**Yes**](#parallel-execution).
 **Run 'Set-Up' Routines Only Once** | **No**.
 Cucumber has a limitation where `Background` steps are re-run for every `Scenario` and worse - even for every `Examples` row within a `Scenario Outline`.
 This has been a [highly-requested open issue](https://github.com/cucumber/cucumber-jvm/issues/515) for a *long* time. | :white_check_mark: [**Yes**](#callonce).

-One nice thing about the design of the underlying Cucumber framework is that script-steps are treated the same no matter whether they start with the keyword `Given`, `And`, `When` or `Then`.
+One nice thing about the design of the Gherkin syntax is that script-steps are treated the same no matter whether they start with the keyword `Given`, `And`, `When` or `Then`.
 What this means is that you are free to use whatever makes sense for you.
 You could even have all the steps start with `When` and Karate won't care.

-In fact Cucumber supports the [catch-all symbol '`*`'](https://www.relishapp.com/cucumber/cucumber/docs/gherkin/using-star-notation-instead-of-given-when-then) - instead of forcing you to use `Given`, `When` or `Then`.
+In fact Gherkin supports the [catch-all symbol '`*`'](https://www.relishapp.com/cucumber/cucumber/docs/gherkin/using-star-notation-instead-of-given-when-then) - instead of forcing you to use `Given`, `When` or `Then`.
 This is perfect for those cases where it really doesn't make sense - for example the [`Background`](#script-structure) section or when you use the [`def`](#def) or [`set`](#set) syntax.
 When eyeballing a test-script, think of the `*` as a 'bullet-point'.

 You can read more about the Given-When-Then convention at the [Cucumber reference documentation](https://cucumber.io/docs/reference).
-Since Karate is based on Cucumber, you can also employ [data-driven](#data-driven-tests) techniques such as expressing data-tables in test scripts.
+Since Karate uses Gherkin, you can also employ [data-driven](#data-driven-tests) techniques such as expressing data-tables in test scripts.
 Another good thing that Karate inherits is the nice IDE support for Cucumber that [IntelliJ](https://www.jetbrains.com/idea/help/cucumber.html) and [Eclipse](https://cucumber.io/cucumber-eclipse/) have.
 So you can do things like right-click and run a `*.feature` file (or scenario) without needing to use a JUnit runner.

 For a detailed discussion on BDD and how Karate relates to Cucumber, please refer to this blog-post: [Yes, Karate is not *true* BDD](https://medium.com/@ptrthomas/yes-karate-is-not-true-bdd-698bf4a9be39).
 It is the opinion of the author of Karate that *true* BDD is un-necessary over-kill for API testing, and this is explained more in [this answer](https://stackoverflow.com/a/47799207/143475) on [Stack Overflow](https://stackoverflow.com/questions/tagged/karate).